ratt-ru/pfb-imaging/pfb/workers/README.rst

 Module of workers
 ==================

-Each worker module contains functions which can be run as standalone programs (with argument lists generated using Click) or called from other workers.
+Each worker module can be run as a standalone program. run

+$ pfbworkers --help

+for a list of available workers.

+Documentation for each worker is listed under

+$ pfbworkers workername --help

+All workers can be run on a distributed scheduler chunked over row and imaging band (the current limitation being that all images fit onto a single worker).